aleph2c/learning_xslt_with_python/README.md

 ):
     # Don't use the context manager if you are calling saxonica over and
     # over again with your program.
 Instead build the proc and
-    # xsltproc once, and call it over and over.
-If you don't do this, you
+    # xsltproc once, and reference them when you need them.
+If you don't do
-    # will get strange memory errors. (last seen in version 11.4)
+    # this, you will get strange memory errors. (last seen in version 11.4)
     #
-    # Instead do something like this:
+    # Example of building proc and xsltproc once and reusing them:
     #
     # saxonica_globals = {}
     #